Abandoned & Little-Known Airfields:

 It indicated that Army flight operations were conducted, along with “intensive training”.

-When the to the former Coffeyville Army Airfield (located to the northeast of Coffeyville) was relinquished by the military for civilian use,
+When the former Coffeyville Army Airfield (located to the northeast of Coffeyville) was relinquished by the military for civilian use,

 Note that the former Coffeyville AAF (to the northeast) was also depicted as a civilian airport, named “McGugin”.